Deiva Magan: Development

 The Bengali novel Ulka by Nihar Ranjan Gupta had been adapted for the screen four times; a 1957 Bengali film by the same name, a Kannada film Thayi Karulu (1962), a Hindi film Meri Surat Teri Ankhen (1963), and a Tamil film Thayin Karunai (1965).
 Despite the poor commercial performances of Ulka, Meri Surat Teri Ankhen and Thayin Karunai, director A. C. Tirulokchander was interested in adapting the novel and wrote a screenplay that was largely different from those of the previous films.
 The film was produced by Periyanna of Shanthi Films, and the dialogues were written by Aaroor Dass.
 The cinematographer was Thambu, the editor was B. Kanthasamy, and the art director was A. Balu.
 The film's working title was Uyiroviyam before it was retitled Deiva Magan.

-Sivaji Ganesan portrayed three roles; Shankar and his sons Kannan and Vijay.
+Sivaji Ganesan portrayed three roles; Shankar and his twin sons Kannan and Vijay.
 This was the second time Ganesan has portrayed three roles in one film; the first occasion was Bale Pandiya (1962).
-For the characterisation of Kannan, he drew inspiration from Quasimodo, the protagonist of Victor Hugo's novel The Hunchback of Notre-Dame (1831), making Kannan aggressive with "roughness and brute strength", while Vijay's body language was taken from that of C. V. Sridhar.
+For the characterisation of Kannan, he drew inspiration from Quasimodo, the protagonist of Victor Hugo's novel The Hunchback of Notre-Dame (1831), making Kannan aggressive with "roughness and brute strength", while Vijay's body language was taken from that of filmmaker C. V. Sridhar.

 Filming

-Periyanna initially wanted to the film to be made in colour but it was filmed in black and white at Ganesan's suggestion.
+Periyanna initially wanted to make the film to be made in colour but it was filmed in black and white at Ganesan's suggestion.
 The makeup for the scarred characters portrayed by Ganesan was done by R. Rangasamy and his son Jayanth Kumar.
 Rangasamy gave Ganesan's characters different looks; Shankar's look is sophisticated while Kannan was given a slightly darker skin tone than Vijay's.
 The original idea was for Kannan to resemble Quasimodo in the 1939 adaptation of The Hunchback of Notre Dame but Ganesan insisted the filmmakers reduce the character's unattractiveness after trying out prosthetics.
 He wanted viewers to sympathise with Kannan for his shortcomings without feeling repulsed by the character.
 Kannan is a sitar player but Ganesan did not know how to play the instrument; he pretended to play it instead.

 There were difficulties in filming the scene in which Kannan is hiding in a cupboard and gestures to Shankar to give a cheque to Vijay; the scene required Ganesan to change his look between takes because the camera could not be moved, meaning he had to stand in one spot, mouth his lines, quickly change his attire and makeup to play the second character, stand in the same place and act.
 To ease the process, he asked Tirulokchander to stand in for him.
 Kanthasamy told Tirulokchander this seven-minute-long scene needed trimming but after re-watching it several times, Tirulokchander refused because he could not find what to cut and liked the way Ganesan performed as the three characters.
 The final cut of the film was initially 4700.01 metres; after five cuts by the Censor Board, it was brought down to 4695.84 metres.